Answers to Common Questions about the Deer Management Program for the Vassar Farm and Ecological Preserve

 Q. Why did the college implement this program?

-- Due to their intensive consumption habits, the deer are preventing the establishment of young trees.
-As a result very few of these saplings are able to grow above the consumption, or browse, line.
-Without saplings in the forest there are no trees to replace the older canopy trees.
+A. The Vassar Farm and Ecological Preserve (VFEP) is committed to “protect and preserve the ecological diversity of the land.”
+The college has seen that overabundant deer prevent the establishment of young trees and reduce plant diversity in the forests of the VFEP.
+Because of intense consumption by these deer very few saplings are able to grow above the browse line.
+Without saplings in the forest there are no young trees to replace the older canopy trees.
+The combined lack of tree regeneration and loss of diversity threatens the long-term health of this forest.
 The New York State Department of Environmental Conservation (NYSDEC) recommends managing deer populations based on their negative impacts on forested lands.
-To address the impacts we’ve documented at the VFEP, Vassar needs to reduce the deer population there.
+To address the impacts we’ve documented at the VFEP, Vassar must reduce the deer population there.

 Q. How many deer are on the VFEP?

-Q. Who culls the deer?
+Q. Who culls the deer and when?

 Q. How long will deer population management be necessary at the VFEP?